 The four drivers that will participate in the on-track tests for this year’s Aston Martin Autosport BRDC Award have been chosen.

-There will be fitness and simulator work with the finalists before a two-day test at Silverstone in a MotorSport Vision Formula 2 car, a Ginetta LMP3 prototype sportscar and an Aston Martin Vantage GT3.
+Fitness and simulator elements will take place before the finalists head on track at Silverstone in MotorSport Vision Formula 2 cars, a United Autosports-run Ligier LMP3 prototype sportscar and one of Beechdean Motorsport’s Aston Martin Vantage GT3s.

 The track tests run over two days, and the drivers will be judged by a group of famous motorsport names.

 British Racing Drivers’ Club vice-president Derek Warwick once again chairs the judging planel, and is joined by IMSA points leader Alexander Sims, long-time Aston Martin sportscar driver Darren Turner, IndyCar champion Dario Franchitti, racer Andrew Kirkaldy, race car designer Mark Williams, engineer Leena Gade, commentator Ian Titchmarsh and Autosport magazine’s chief editor Kevin Turner.

 The winner of the award will recieve a prize Formula 1 test with Aston Martin and a £200,000 cheque.